tusharshahrs/pulumi-home/azure-go-sqlserver-loganalytics/README.md

    Current workaround,
     - go to Azure Portal and find the SQL Server.
     - Delete the SQL Server
-    - go back to the commandline and type in `pulumi refresh -y`
+    - go back to the command-line and type in `pulumi refresh -y`
     - Run the destroy command again:  `pulumi destroy -y`

 1. Remove the stack